Temperley-Lieb integrable models and fusion categories: Gapped Temperley-Lieb chains and finite size effects

 Interpreting the energies of the anyonic chains in terms of the XXZ chain enables us to use the Bethe ansatz solution of the latter in order to compute those energies for larger size.
 Before doing so, however, we can already reach a good understanding of the low-energy properties in light of the very well-known physics of the XXZ chain or, equivalently, of the closely related six-vertex model \cite{baxter2016exactly}.

-For real $\eta$ (equivalently, $\delta>2$, $\Delta>1$, which is the case for all three examples considered in this section), the XXZ chain is known to be gapped, and sits at the locus of a first order phase transition, which is that of the $Q$-states Potts model for $Q=\delta^2>4$ \cite{fortuin1972random}.
-What this means for the energy spectrum is the following.
-In a sector of fixed magnetization and for a given twist, the lowest excited states are separated from the ground state by a gap which remains finite as $L\to \infty$.
-Similarly, changing the magnetization $m$ by a finite amount comes with a finite energy gap.
-However, within a given magnetization sector, changing the twist by a finite amount does not result in a gap.
-More quantitatively, one should expect that in the gapped phase the effect of a twist $\varphi$ (which, as discussed above, can be thought of as a local perturbation of magnitude $\varphi$ located on two sites of the chain) on the ground state energy decays as $e^{-L / \xi}$, where $\xi$ is the correlation length of the model, known from the exact solution \cite{baxter2016exactly} to be of the form \be \xi^{-1} = - \ln \left(2 e^{-\eta/2} \prod_{p=1}^\infty \left(\frac{1+ e^{-4 p \eta}}{1+ e^{-(4 p-2) \eta} } \right)^2 \right) \,. \ee
+For real $\eta$ (equivalently, $\delta>2$, $\Delta>1$, which is the case for all three examples considered in this section), the XXZ chain is known to be gapped, and sits at the locus of a first order phase transition, which is that of the $Q$-states Potts model for $Q=\delta^2>4$ \cite{fortuin1972random}. { A qualitative understanding of the ground state and structure of low-energy excitations can be gained from perturbation theory at large coupling, $\Delta\to\infty$.
+To leading order the Hamiltonian is $H_{0}^{\rm XXZ}=\frac{\Delta}{2} \sum_j \sigma_j^z \sigma_{j+1}^{z}$, which has two degenerate ground states corresponding to the purely antiferromagnetic Néel and anti-Néel states.
+Excitations on top of the doubly degenerate ground state are built from domain walls between those two states, each domain wall coming at an energy cost $\Delta$.
+The next order contribution to the Hamiltonian flips pairs of adjacent spins, and vanishes on the ground state manifold.
+The ground states therefore remain degenerate to first order in $1/\Delta$, and separated by a finite gap from the rest of the system.
+Similar observations hold at higher orders, and in order to lift the ground state degeneracy, one has to go to order $1/\Delta^L$.
+This results in the following properties of the spectrum: \begin{itemize} \item At a fixed value of the twist, the splitting between the two lowest energies is exponentially small in $L$, while higher energies are separated by a finite gap of order $\Delta$. \item Changing the twist $\varphi$ by a finite amount results in an exponentially small shift in the ground state energy. \end{itemize} } The same conclusions hold beyond perturbation theory, for any $\Delta>1$.
+More quantitatively, one should expect that in the gapped phase the effect of a twist $\varphi$ (which, as discussed above, can be thought of as a local perturbation of magnitude $\varphi$ located on two sites of the chain) on the ground state energy decays as $e^{-L / \xi}$, where $\xi$ is the correlation length of the model, known from the exact solution \cite{baxter2016exactly} to be of the form \be \xi^{-1} = - \ln \left(2 e^{-\eta/2} \prod_{p=1}^\infty \left(\frac{1+ e^{-4 p \eta}}{1+ e^{-(4 p-2) \eta} } \right)^2 \right) \,. \ee For the models studied here the correlation lengths are \be \xi_{\text{Fib}\times \text{Fib}} \simeq 155.392 \,, \qquad \xi_{\mathcal{H}_3} \simeq 23.4085 \,, \qquad \xi_{\mathfrak{psu}(2)_5} \simeq 5675.58 \,, \ee in other words they can be quite large, and lead to important finite size effects when studying systems of, say, a few dozen sites.
+In order to quantitatively observe the closure of the gap, we therefore use the underlying integrability of the models to compute the latter with Bethe ansatz.